boyle181/Drone-Sim-Project/README.md

 ### Which design pattern did you choose to implement it and why?
 ### Instruction to use this new feature (if the new feature is not user interactable, please mention this as well)
 NOT USER INTERACTABLE

+# Sprint Retrospective
+# Pros
+Working together in collaborative sessions helped team memmbers bounce of each others ideas

+# Cons
+Assigning work more independently
+Inferring that people have clear tasks that need to be done

 # DATA ANALYSIS